Salmon Fishing In Scotland

 How to Effectively Land Your Scottish Salmon

 The biggest mistake made by salmon anglers when playing a salmon is trying to rush them to the landing net too soon.
+Keep the salmon fly rod tip high and with sufficient pressure on the salmon at all times paired with allowing the salmon to take line when it wants to are very important factors when playing a salmon.
+Don't rush a salmon as normally it will fight back twice as hard if you try to bully it and wait until you feel the fish is tiring before reaching for the landing net.
 Even some guide’s have a bad habit of standing with the net far too early into the fight which puts pressure on the angler to rush proceedings.
 The last thing to be considered (until the time is right) is reaching for the net.
 When a salmon starts to tire itself out it will show physical signs like showing its flanks at close range and will become far more controllable.
 It’s very important that you wait until you see these signs before attempting to land the fish as if you try to net the fish too quickly it will likely bolt quickly away with often disastrous consequences.
 When the time comes to land a fish it’s simply a case of sinking the net and letting the angler (in one continuos movement) draw the salmon over the net then lift the net.
 The salmon under no account should be chased about the margins of the pool with the landing net.

 It is important to carry a pair of unhooking forceps with you while fishing for salmon as they will provide a firm grip of the fly even if the salmon is deeply hooked and make the unhooking procedure easy.
 These forceps should be clipped onto your fishing jacket or waistcoat so that they’re readily available and having them attached to a retractible lanyard is the most efficient way to carry them and stop you losing them.
 When a salmon is in the landing net make sure the fish is lying flat or in an upside down position which gives you the best chance of stabilising the fish.

 Once your salmon is unhooked keep the fish in the landing net and take a few good in frame shots of the salmon with its flanks turned towards the camera and all of (or most of) the fish visible.
 There’s immense natural beauty in all wild Atlantic salmon so capturing a good quality shot of the fish is always a nice thing to do and provides a memory of the capture.
 If you’re fishing with a college have him take a few shots of you with the salmon in the landing net.
-If you hold the landing net mesh and lift it slightly you should easily be able to tilt the fish up so that its flanks are facing the camera with the fish lifted to the waterline.
+If you hold the landing net mesh and lift it slightly you should easily be able to tilt the fish up on the waterline so that the salmon's flanks are facing the camera for photographing the salmon.
 Make sure the camera lens on your camera or phone is clean for a sharp quality shot of your salmon.

 Releasing Your Scottish Salmon